Supply Chain Management - Definition and importance of its strategies

 Global markets are expanding beyond borders and re-defining the way demand and supplies are managed.
 Global companies are driven by markets across continents.
-In order to keep the cost of manufacturing down, they are forced to keep looking to set up production centers where cost of raw materials and labor is cheap.
+To keep the cost of manufacturing down, they are forced to keep looking to set up production centers where the cost of raw materials and labor is cheap.

 With the above scenario you find companies procuring materials globally from various vendors to supply raw materials to their factories situated in different continents.
-The finished goods out of these different factory locations then pass through different chains of distribution network involving warehouses, exports to different countries or local markets, distributors, retailers and finally to the end customer.
+The finished goods out of these different factory locations then pass through various chains of distribution network involving warehouses, exports to different countries or local markets, distributors, retailers and finally to the end customer.

 In simple language, managing all of the above activities in tandem to manage demand and supply on a global scale is Supply Chain Management.
 As per definition SCM is the management of a network of all business processes and activities involving procurement of raw materials, manufacturing and distribution management of Finished Goods.
 SCM is also called the art of management of providing the Right Product, At the Right Time, Right Place and at the Right Cost to the Customer.

-Very simply stated, when a product is introduced in the market and advertised, the entire market in the country and all the sales counters need to have the product where the customer is able to buy and take delivery.
-Any glitch in product not being available at the right time can result in drop in customer interest and demand which can be disastrous.
+Very simply stated, when a product is introduced in the market and advertised, the entire market in the country and all the sales counters need to have the product where the customer can buy and take delivery.
+Any glitch in the product not being available at the right time can result in the drop in customer interest and demand which can be disastrous.
 Transportation network design and management assume importance to support sales and marketing strategy.

-Inventory means value and is an asset of the company.
+Inventory means value and is an asset to the company.
 Every business has a standard for inventory turnaround that is optimum for the business.
-Inventory turnaround refers to the number of times the inventory is sold and replaced in a period of twelve months.
+Inventory turnaround refers to the number of times the inventory is sold and replaced over a period of twelve months.
 The health of the inventory turn relates to the health of business.

 In a global scenario, the finished goods inventory is held at many locations and distribution centers, managed by third parties.
 A lot of inventory would also be in the pipeline in transportation, besides the inventory with distributors and retail stocking points.
 Since any loss of inventory anywhere in the supply chain would result in loss of value, effective control of inventory and visibility of inventory gains importance as a key factor of Supply Chain Management function.